Some improvements and fun times at TGI Friday's restraunt

 After opening the Ft.
 Lauderdale store, we took a short trip over to Jamaica - Lenzy Griffin, Brad Nelson, Lee Ann Malina, Jim, Nora Hughes.
 After that opening, our Opening Team split up: some went to work at other locations, some went home, and Nora and I drove the TGIF van to the Atlanta airport so Nora could catch a flight to Boston.
 I drove the van back to Dallas on I-20.
 I picked up some hitchhikers to help with the driving.

-A corporate photo of the Cleveland (Mayfield heights) opening materials.
+A promo photo of the Cleveland (Mayfield heights) opening materials.